5 Minute Morning Yoga Stretches I Can’t Live Without – You’ll See Why

 This grounding posture invites you to settle into your body, quiet the mind and create space for intention.
 It is an opportunity to ease into your yoga practice and connect with the present moment.

-Let go of tension in your shoulders and deepen your connection with your body.
+Let go of tension in your shoulders and deepen the connection with your body.

 Repeat this movement 5 times.